anush47/odoo-bigquery-sync/README.md

 ```

 This will:
 - Build Docker image in the cloud (no local Docker needed)
 - Push to Container Registry (`gcr.io`)
-- Deploy as Cloud Run Job in `australia-southeast1`
+- Deploy as Cloud Run Job in your specified region

 ### 3. Set Environment Variables